From wide open spaces to run around in, hills to fly a kite on, playgrounds, swimming pools and perhaps the best indoor skate park in the country!

 South Street, Uley, GL11 5SS

 Also known as the Ship Graveyard.
-Ships, barges and other craft were sunk on the tin river bank between the Severn and the Ship canal between 1909 and 1965 to protect the shipping route to Gloucester.
+Ships, barges and other craft were sunk on the river bank between the Severn and the Ship canal between 1909 and 1965 to protect the shipping route to Gloucester.
 Now an important historical site and an easy flat walk, though beware going in poor weather and the trail can get muddy.

 It can be a there and back walk or perhaps a loop too.
 Map: Ordnance Survey Explorer OL14

-Purton, BERKELEY, GL13 9HU
+Purton, BERKELEY, GL13 9HS

 It’s jaw dropping!
 For riders of scooters, in line and boards this is a dream come true.
 When Jerry and Michelle couldn’t find a perfect park (their son dragged them round the country in search) they just went and built it instead!
 It’s award winning, it’s amazing.
 Discover.